davetownsend/generator-spring/README.md

 ## TODO
 - Add the new Spring Cloud libs supported with Spring Boot 1.5.x
+- Add support for createing a serverless (AWS) project with Spring Cloud Function.
 - Add React support.
 This will essentially scaffold an opinionated react SPA (webpack/es6/material-ui) as the front end.

 ## License